 First, we’re going to go over some of the materials used for soil stabilization.
 These may be used with the various methods that will be discussed later.

 Slaked lime is most often used in the stabilization of subgrades and road bases, particularly in soil that is clay-like or highly plastic.
 As it’s added, it strengthens the soil to make it more stable.
+For those who want to know how to kill weeds in flower beds or stabilize wet clay soil, using lime in soil can be a great way to achieve the desired results.

 Lime also helps to remove water from the soil which allows it to compact more.